open-mmlab/mmdetection/docs/COMPATIBILITY.md

 The change in training hyperparameters does not affect model-level compatibility but slightly improves the performance.
 The major ones are:

-- We change the number of proposals after nms  from 2000 to 1000 by setting `nms_post=1000` and `max_num=1000`.
+- The number of proposals after nms is changed from 2000 to 1000 by setting `nms_post=1000` and `max_num=1000`.
 This slightly improves both mask AP and bbox AP by ~0.2% absolute.

-- For simplicity,  change the default loss in bounding box regression to L1 loss, instead of smooth L1 loss.
-This leads to an overall improvement in box AP (~0.5% absolute).
+- The default box regression losses for Mask R-CNN, Faster R-CNN and RetinaNet are changed from smooth L1 Loss to L1 loss.
+This leads to an overall improvement in box AP (~0.6% absolute).
+However, using L1-loss for other methods such as Cascade R-CNN and HTC does not improve the performance, so we keep the original settings for these methods.

-- For simplicity, the sample num of RoIAlign layer is set to be 0.
+- The sample num of RoIAlign layer is set to be 0 for simplicity.
 This sometimes leads to slightly improvement on mask AP (~0.1% absolute).

+- The default setting will not use gradient clipping anymore during training for faster training speed.
+This does not degrade performance of the most of models.
+For some models such as RepPoints we keep using gradient clipping to stablize the training process and to obtain better performance.

+- The default warmup ratio is changed from 1/3 to 0.001 for a more smooth warming up process since the gradient clipping is usually not used.
+The effect is found negligible during our re-benchmarking, though.